~ On the blog ~

 • Anonymizing IP Addresses: If using Google Analytics, enable IP anonymization to protect user identities.

-• Restricting Tracking: Only implement tags that fulfill your analytical needs, reducing unnecessary data collection.
+• Restricting Tracking: Implement tags that fulfill your core analytical needs, reducing unnecessary data collection.

 Implementing responsible security measures and maintaining data privacy can create a safer environment for your team and users.